What is a Cherished Plate?

 A cherished number plate can be transferred onto a certificate of entitlement or straight onto another vehicle – a DVLA fee of £80 is just required to make it transferable.

 It’s simple to transfer a DVLA cherished number plate.
-It can either be done online or by post, all you need is the V5 log book and valid certificates which must be in date.
-The vehicles must both be taxed and tested.
+It can either be done online or by post, all you need is the V5c registration document (and valid certificates which must be in date).
+Any vehicle participating in a cherished transfer must be both taxed and MOTed.

 How do I sell a Cherished Number Plate?